Libertai/libertai-docs/docs/apis/text-generation/openai.md

 completion = client.chat.completions.create(
     model="openhermes-2.5",
     messages=[
-        {"role": "system", "content": "You are Libertai, an AI assistant.
+        {"role": "system", "content": "You are LibertAI, an AI assistant.
 Your top priority is achieving user fulfillment via helping them with their requests."}, {"role": "user", "content": "Say this is a test"}
     ],
     max_tokens: 128